Visa for self-employed people

 - Preparing your immigration file and proceeding it on your behalf to Luxembourgish Ministries and Consulates;

-- Translations of documents to one of the official languages in Luxembourg (fort he submission), if required;
+- Translations of documents to one of the official languages in Luxembourg, if required;

 - Introducing to the Ministry of Foreign affairs your dossier on your behalf;